SC1DR-OFFICIAL/WatermarkAutoencoder-AI/README.md

   - Adjust training parameters (e.g., learning rate, batch size) for the next stage
   - Repeat until full dataset is covered

-## Technologies Used

-- Python 3
-- TensorFlow / Keras
-- OpenCV or PIL for image processing
-- Albumentations for data augmentation
-- Numpy, Matplotlib for preprocessing and visualization

 ## Results

 The model successfully learned to reconstruct clean images from watermarked versions, preserving structural details and reducing visible watermark artifacts.
 Stepwise training helped optimize memory usage and generalization.